310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Tetora smile %}
 Ahaha, I doubt he’d go <em>that</em> far~ He’s prolly just thinkin’ of what we should do next or somethin’.

-Lately, Midori-kun’s been a real man ‘bout things — He does the job when it’s time to, so I’m sure he’s properly thinking stuff through!
+Lately, Midori-kun’s been a real man ‘bout things — He does the job when it’s time to, so I’m sure he’s properly thinkin’ stuff through!
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata nod %}
 mhm, mhm. that is just another part of [growth]~

 even if it turns out midori is not suited to be the [commander], it would still have been a good [experience], and it is still better than [sticking] to the [status quo].